VelzckC0D3/VelzckC0D3/README.md

   <p align="center">

-Hi there! my name is Alejandro Velasquez, born in Medellin, Colombia.For the past two years, I've been developing my skills to become a valuable programmer.
+Hi there! my name is Alejandro Velasquez, from Medellin, Colombia.
+For the past two years, I've been developing my skills to become a valuable programmer.
 <br></br>
 If you're interested in contacting me or have any questions, feel free to reach out to me, I'm available to work with you right away and excited to connect with like-minded individuals to continue growing as a person.